Dial 202 for Wiley: the District’s choice for government contracts and telecom, media and technology expertise.

 Callbacks

 The firm creates individualized schedules for each candidate, “based on the candidate’s potential practice area interests, professional/work history, law school and other interests,” says Azeez.
-Each candidate typically meets with four to six attorneys for 20 each, including a mix of partners and associates who are members of the firm’s recruiting committee.
+Each candidate typically meets with four attorneys for 20 minutes each, including a mix of partners and associates who are members of the firm’s Recruiting Committee.

 Top tips for this stage: